davidasiegel/SCOPTIONS-September-2019/README.md

 # SCOPTIONS-September-2019
-Some code we'll walk through during the SCOPTIONS meeting
+Some code we'll walk through during the SCOPTIONS meeting.
+There is nothing you have to do.

+Right now this is just a placeholder, I'll put a more finalized version up before the meeting in case you want to follow along.

+If we make changes I'll post them here after the class as well.

+-David